Peter Drummond (RAF officer): Soldier and pilot

 At 5 ft 7in (171 cm) in height, Drummond was judged too slight of build for the infantry and was instead assigned to the 2nd Stationary Hospital of the Australian Army Medical Corps as an orderly.
-By December 1914, when his unit sailed for Egypt, Drummond was ranked corporal.
+By December 1914, when his unit sailed for Egypt, he was ranked corporal.
 He was sent to Gallipoli in April 1915 and served on a hospital ship, assisting surgeons in operations on the wounded.
 Drummond was evacuated to England later that year, suffering from dysentery.
 In December, he applied for a transfer to the British Royal Flying Corps (RFC) and was discharged from the Australian Army in April 1916.

 Following pilot training in the United Kingdom, Drummond received the rank of temporary second lieutenant and was posted to Egypt, where he was assigned to No. 1 Squadron, Australian Flying Corps (numbered 67 Squadron RFC by the British).
 During the Sinai and Palestine campaign, he took part in the air assaults that preceded the Battle of Magdhaba on 23 December 1916.
 He later wrote, "The day before the Magdhaba battle, the whole crowd of us with all the bombs we could carry, went out.
 You couldn't see the place for smoke after we had left ...
 The Turks were retreating all the time and we had great sport coming down to about 50 feet and peppering them with machine guns ..."
 On 20 March 1917, Drummond, flying a Royal Aircraft Factory B.E.2, was one of two pilots who strafed enemy troops threatening Lieutenant Frank McNamara as he rescued a downed Australian airman, the action for which McNamara was awarded his Victoria Cross.